About Lee County

 Mugshots & Booking Photos

-Mugshots in Lee County are taken and retained by the Lee County Sheriff's Office during the booking process.
+Mugshots in Lee County are taken and retained by Lee County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the Sheriff's Office.
 While there is no centralized online database for mugshots, requests can be made directly to the office.
 Arkansas does not have specific mugshot removal laws, but individuals may petition for removal or sealing of records under certain legal circumstances.
-Mugshots are often used in conjunction with arrest records for identification and legal proceedings.
+Mugshots are often used with arrest records for identification and legal proceedings.

 Courts & Case Records